Taiwan upbeat on economic prospects despite COVID-19 spike

 Taiwan's economy grew at its fastest pace in more than a decade in the first three months of 2021 as the "work from home" boom sparked strong global demand for the island's hi-tech exports.

-In March, the central bank raised its 2021 estimate for gross domestic product (GDP) growth to 4.53per cent from 3.68per cent forecast in December and has said further upward revisions are likely.
+In March, the central bank raised its 2021 estimate for gross domestic product growth to 4.53 per cent from 3.68 per cent forecast in December and has said further upward revisions are likely.

-Taiwan's manufacturers, such as the world's largest contract chip maker, Taiwan Semiconductor Manufacturing Co Ltd, are a key part of the global supply chain for technology giants such as Apple Inc.
+Taiwan's manufacturers, such as the world's largest contract chip maker, Taiwan Semiconductor Manufacturing, are a key part of the global supply chain for technology giants such as Apple.